-Four meteor showers are active in April, the delta Pavonids, April Lyrids, pi Puppids and the eta Aquariids.
-The April Lyrids are visible from the 16th - 25th April, peaking in the early hours of the 23rd.
-They are best viewed between 02:00 AM and 05:00 AM looking towards the constellation of Lyra.
+Three meteor showers are active in April, the April Lyrids, pi Puppids and the eta Aquariids.
+The April Lyrids are visible from the 16th to the 25th of April, peaking in the early hours of the 22nd.
+They are best viewed between 02:00 a.m. and 05:00 a.m. looking towards the constellation of Lyra.
 The maximum hourly rate is expected to be around 15.
-The pi Puppids are active from the 15th - 28th April, peaking on the night of the 23rd.
-This shower is best viewed between 19:00 PM and 23:00 PM looking towards the constellation of Puppis.
-The delta Pavonids are active from the 11th of March to the 16th of April, peaking on the 6th of April.
-The best time to view them is between 02h00 AM to 04h30 AM, looking towards the constellation of Pavo (Peacock).
-The eta Aquarids will be active from the 21st of April to the 12th of May, peaking on the 5th of May and the best time to view them is between 04h00 and 05h30 AM, looking towards the constellation of Aquarius
+The pi Puppids are active from the 15th to the 28th of April, peaking on the night of the 23rd.
+This shower is best viewed between 19:00 p.m. and 23:00 p.m. looking towards the constellation of Puppis.
+The maximum hourly rate is expected to be less than 5.
+The eta Aquarids will be active from the 21st of April to the 12th of May, peaking on the 5th of May and the best time to view them is between 03h30 a.m. and 05h30 a.m., looking towards the constellation of Aquarius.
+The maximum hourly rate is expected to be around 55.